Unsolved murders mean that out there, a murderer who walks free.

 This list focuses on seven murders of young women in Kenya, including a tantalizing story of foreign spies who were made in Kenya.
-Two of these entries are solved, or at least the murderers are known.
+In at least two of these entries, the murderers are known.

 7. Mercy Keino

 What promised to be a night of fun and debauchery on June 17th, 2011 for Mercy Keino ended tragically.
 Her disfigured body was found on Waiyaki Way the next morning.
 Her head was smashed in and she had multiple fractures and bruises.
 At 6:30 pm the day before, Mercy and her cousin had arrived at Wasini Apartments on Church Road, Westlands.
 A resident, Maurice Mihango, was hosting a high-profile house party that included among others, then Juja MP William Kabogo.

 Mercy, a light drinker, unwisely settled on a wine and whisky cocktail.
 As the alcohol kicked in, she became rowdy, broke glasses, and disturbed the party.
 She was ejected but stormed back in, this time incurring the wrath of the politician.
 He slapped her, and then she was carried outside by his bodyguards.
 When she was ejected again, she ran towards Waiyaki Way.
 That is the last time anyone ever saw her alive.

 She died sometime after that, most likely after being hit by a car on the busy highway.
 At the ensuing public inquest, one witness claimed he had seen a lady waving down cars at roughly the same spot Mercy’s body was later found.
 She could have staggered onto the road right in front of a speeding car.
 Injured or dead, she would then have been run over by several other cars.